Beyond the Demonstorm: Books of Nether 1

 Book 1 is completed and currently being queried to literary agents.
+Other books in the series are plotted out.

 The year is 2226.
 After spending a decade in a work prison on one of Jupiter's Moons, Jon Tarnett returns home to Mars.
 As he attempts to fit into this new world run by his former enemy, Tarnett is torn between living in peace with a family of smugglers, or joining a group of ruthless killers planning to destroy the system.
 During a feast that kicks off the month-long storm season holiday on Mars, the smugglers' village is attacked, and Tarnett is forced to choose sides.